Addiction Treatment Program Overview

 - When did acquiring and using the substance begin to be the ultimate, overpowering, and important priority over all other life and family obligations, despite legal and personal safety ramifications?

 We begin to walk the client through the recovery journey, getting to know each person – individually.
-There’s no single program that works for everyone in their battle against the disease of addiction, that’s why we treat each client looking at their distinct addiction history.
+There’s no single program that works for everyone in their battle against the disease of addiction, that’s why we treat each client looking at their distinct addiction history and unique needs.

 Laguna Treatment Hospital acknowledges that since the path to addiction is distinct for each individual, so must be each client’s path to recovery.

-By customizing treatment plans, we incorporate each client’s differing interpersonal strengths, clinical needs according to the severity of addiction and co-occurring mental health disorders, the ability to engage in and work our program, and priorities for treatment goals aftercare.
+By customizing treatment plans, we incorporate each client’s differing personal strengths, clinical needs (according to the severity of addiction and co-occurring mental health disorders), the ability to engage in and work our program, and treatment goals.